aparna4scholas/mod3_final/README.md

  # mission statemnt:
  This app is to maintain personal protection Equipment across the cities.so that we will know the status.
+ # Technologies:
+ # UI:
+ Developed in ReactJs
+ # Backend :
+ Developed in Spring boot with postgres database.It has 3 models 1.Inventory 2.Displays meta data like cities to shown.